-- the break in employment including the reason for the break and that the break is mandated or an expectation by the Employer or in the industry - the duration of the break including start and end dates - the Participant is employed in the same position following the break
+- the break in employment including the reason for the break and that the break is mandated or an expectation by the Employer or in the industry, - the duration of the break including start and end dates, - the Participant is employed in the same position following the break.

-• in the case of minor unpaid breaks Providers should record a comment in the Department's IT Systems.
+In the case of any minor unpaid breaks, Providers should record a comment in the Department's IT Systems, if the unpaid break results in the rate reduction or hours requirement not being achieved.